Rafiqul Islam (Bangladeshi politician)

 Rafiqul Islam (born 13 September 1943) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Chandpur-5 constituency.

 Early life and education

 Rafiqul Islam was born on 13 September 1943, in Naora village, located in Shahrasti municipality of Chandpur district.
 He passed his SSC from Annada High School in 1959 and his HSC from Victoria College, Comilla.
-He was admitted in the Dhaka University in Economics but later dropped out as he joined the Army in 1963.
+He was admitted in the Dhaka University in economics but later dropped out as he joined the Army in 1963.

+Career

 Pakistan Army

-Major Rafiq joined the Army in 1963.
+Islam joined the Army in 1963.
 He was commissioned in 1965 in Corps of Engineers.
 Later he was transferred to Regiment of Artillery.
 In 1968 he was deputed to East Pakistan Rifles and was appointed the assistant wing commander of 8th Wing of EPR.
 In 1970 he was transferred to Chittagong EPR sector HQ as its Adjutant.